MKuranowski/aiocsv/readme.md

 - Readers accept objects with async `read` methods, instead of an AsyncIterable over lines from a file.
 - `AsyncDictReader.fieldnames` can be `None` - use `await AsyncDictReader.get_fieldnames()` instead.
+- Changes to `csv.field_size_limit` are not picked up by existing Reader instances.
+    The field size limit is cached on Reader instantiation to avoid expensive function calls on each character of the input.

 ## Reference